nethackchallenge/nethackchallenge.github.io/index.markdown

 ## Welcome to NetHack 2021 NeurIPS Challenge

+The NetHack Challenge is based on the NetHack Learning Environment (NLE), where teams will compete to build the best agents to play the game of NetHack.

 ### Why?

-NetHack is one of the oldest and arguably most impactful videogames in history, as well as being one of the hardest roguelikes currently being played by humans.
-It is procedurally generated, rich in entities and dynamics, and overall an extremely challenging environment for current state-of-the-art RL agents, while being much cheaper to run compared to other challenging testbeds.
-Through NLE, we wish to establish NetHack as one of the next challenges for research in decision making and machine learning.
+NetHack is a ASCII-rendered single-player dungeon crawl game that is one of the oldest and most difficult computer games in history.
+NetHack is procedurally-generated, with hundreds of different entities and complex environment dynamics, presenting an extremely challenging environment for both current state-of-the-art RL agents and humans, while crucially being lightning-fast to simulate.

+We are excited that this competition offers machine learning students, researchers and NetHack-bot builders the opportunity to participate in a grand challenge in AI without prohibitive computational costs—and we are eagerly looking forward to the wide variety of submissions.

 Check out [NetHack Wiki](https://nethackwiki.com/wiki/Main_Page) and [nethack.org](http://nethack.org/) to learn more about NetHack.